lxsmnsyc/the-game/docs/stats.md

 ### Recovery

-- Effectiveness of healing and `Health Regen` by 1% per point
+- Effectiveness of healing and `Health Regen`
 - Gains 1 `Recovery` per `Vitality`
 - Starts with 100% `Recovery`